MOHITKOURAV01/Krishi_Guide/README.md

-# KrishiGuide - React Native Mobile App 🌾
+# KrishiGuide - React Native Mobile App... 🌾

 A comprehensive farming companion app built with React Native and Expo for the Mobile Application Development (MAD) end-semester project.